 To receive food stamps, an individual must be a U.S. citizen, immigrant who is legally in the country, a refugee or an asylee.
-An asylee is an individual who was granted asylum in the U.S. A household must meet the income limitations and have "countable" resources that total no more than $2,000, according to the USDA.
+An asylee is an individual who was granted asylum in the U.S. A household must meet the income limitations and have "countable" resources that total no more than $2,000.
 Everyone in the household must have a Social Security number.

-An individual can only use food stamps to purchase food, edible plants and seeds to grow fruits and vegetables.
+An individual can only use food stamps to purchase food, edible plants and seeds to grow fruits and vegetables at stores that accept EBT.
 Most supermarkets and convenient stores accept food stamps, as do participating vendors at farmers markets.
 Food stamp recipients can also use food stamps to purchase baby formula, spices, distilled water and health foods, such as organic produce.

 Flora Richards-Gustafson has been writing professionally since 2003.
 She creates copy for websites, marketing materials and printed publications.
 Richards-Gustafson specializes in SEO and writing about small-business strategies, health and beauty, interior design, emergency preparedness and education.
 Richards-Gustafson received a Bachelor of Arts from George Fox University in 2003 and was recognized by Cambridge's "Who's Who" in 2009 as a leading woman entrepreneur.